What Does Robustness Mean In Statistics

 Several key concepts underpin the idea of robustness:

-1. Influence Functions: These functions describe how much a single data point can influence the value of a statistic.
-Robust statistics typically have bounded influence functions, meaning that the influence of any single observation is limited, regardless of how extreme its value is.
+1. Influence Functions: These functions describe how much a single data point can influence the value of a statistic. reliable statistics typically have bounded influence functions, meaning that the influence of any single observation is limited, regardless of how extreme its value is.
 This contrasts with statistics like the mean, where a single outlier can have an arbitrarily large impact.

 Trends and Latest Developments